 - Nuts & seeds

 Research has shown that the leading herbs that are highest in anti-oxidants are tumeric and green tea.
-Broccoli has a superfood status in this area and for fruit it is watermelons, oranges and apricots that rule. spinch and artichokes are also anti-oxidant rich foods.
+Broccoli has a superfood status and watermelons, oranges and apricots are the leading fruits.
+Spinach and artichokes are also anti-oxidant rich foods.

 The Dries Diet